crewAIInc/crewAI/README.md

 os.environ["OPENAI_API_KEY"] = "YOUR KEY"

 # You can choose to use a local model through Ollama for example.
-#
+See ./docs/llm-connections.md for more information.
 # from langchain.llms import Ollama
 # ollama_llm = Ollama(model="openhermes")